Achievable logoAchievable logo

 • Visual adaptation: Eyes adjust when moving from bright light into darkness.

-• Tactile adaptation: Wearing a watch or ring is initially noticeable, then fades.
+• Tactile adaptation: Wearing a watch or ring is noticeable at first, then fades from awareness.

 Distinction from habituation